Content on this page was generated by AI and has not been manually reviewed.

 What about IPv6 leaks?

 If your VPN or extension does not fully handle IPv6, you might experience leaks.
 Disable IPv6 on your device or enable a feature in Proton VPN to prevent IPv6 leaks.
+India vpn chrome free: the ultimate guide to free and paid Chrome VPNs for India users in 2026

 How do I enable Kill Switch / Network Lock?